 If you are experiencing stroke symptoms, call 9-1-1.
 They will take you to the nearest ER.

 Although a stroke can happen at any age, you can lower the possibility for you and your loved ones by knowing your risk factors and making healthy lifestyle changes now.
-Find out if you are at risk by taking our stroke risk assessment—it only takes five minutes!

 If you are looking for a primary care doctor, you can find one using our provider directory.
 Or you can search for one in your area:

 This information is not intended as a substitute for professional medical care.
 Always follow your health care professional's instructions.